kaustubh2708/Encrypter-Decrypter/README.md

 3. SAVE ‘kcas.py’ INSIDE ‘ED’ FOLDER

-4. IN THE SAME ‘ED’ FOLDER MAKE THE FOLLOWING SUBFOLDERS
+4. IN THE SAME ‘ED’ FOLDER MAKE THE FOLLOWING SUBFOLDERS:

-	EncryptedFiles
+	EncryptedFiles,
-	DecryptedFiles
+	DecryptedFiles,
-	Newfiles
+	Newfiles,
-	Newfiles2
+	Newfiles2,

 5.THESE ARE THE ESSENTIAL FILES THAT NEED TO BE STORED UNDER ‘ED’ FOLDER